-Cervical osteophytes are bone spurs that grow on any of the seven vertebrae in the cervical spine (neck), involving the spine from the base of the skull to the base of the neck (C1 - C7 vertebrae).
+Cervical osteophytes are bone spurs that grow on any of the seven vertebrae in the cervical spine (neck), ranging from the base of the skull, C1 vertebra, to the base of the neck, C7 vertebra.

 Cervical Osteophyte Formation (Cervical Spondylosis)

-Cervical osteophyte formation typically occurs when ligaments and tendons around the bones and joints in the cervical spine are damaged or inflamed.
+Cervical osteophyte formation typically occurs when ligaments and tendons around the cervical spine’s bones and joints are damaged or inflamed.
 This process usually happens with wear and tear over time.

 The inflamed or damaged tissue that stimulates cervical osteophyte growth is often caused by cervical osteoarthritis, a degradation in the neck joints that occurs in many older people.
-These joints include the disc spaces themselves (a modified joint) and the facet joints, and the uncovertebral joints (in levels C3 through C7).
+These joints include the disc spaces themselves (a modified joint), the facet joints, and the uncovertebral joints (in levels C3 through C7).
 Sometimes cervical osteoarthritis is also referred to as cervical spondylosis.

 Other types of arthritis, traumatic injury, and poor posture can also lead to osteophyte formation.